sync667/UseTS-AdminBOT/README.md

 ### TODOs

-- Support channels can have special description about admins or special channel can have that one. (soon*)
 - Auto add user to specific group joining specific channel.
 - Bot flood check.
 - Implement bot api over php only.
 - Message when bot is busy.
 - Welcome user with some info maybe stats.
 - Check if there are any channels with inactive date some of period.
-- Channel staff info auto update. (soon*)
-- Bot lang setting.
 - Social media integrator.
 - Google Analytics reporting functions.
 - Auto sub functions for streamers and yt. (soon*)